DragonRidersUnite/book/src/11-scenes.md

 # Scenes

 When making a game, there are all sorts of scenes that exist, from the main menu to the actual gameplay to the pause menu.
 Often these scenes have different interactions than the main game.
 Instead of moving your character around the world you instead move a cursor up and down menu options.
-In this chapter we'll refactor our main gameplay and game over state to be a bit easier to manage and then introduce a title scene that's used to start the game.
+In this chapter we'll refactor our main gameplay and game over state to be a bit easier to work with and then introduce a title scene that's used to start the game.

 The concept of a "scene" isn't specific to DragonRuby Game Toolkit or any given game engine.
 It's just a generic concept that we're introducing to make our game code easier to work with.
-In GameMaker they're called "rooms" and in HaxeFlixel they're called "states."
-For our purposes, we'll move forward with scenes because they don't conflict with other terms in DragonRuby GTK, and much like a movie scene, it's clear when one ends and when one begins.
+Much like a movie scene, it's clear when one ends and when one begins.

-## Refactor

-When we introduced the game over scene, we actually introduced our second scene.
+When we introduced the game over functionality, we actually introduced a scene separate from gameplay.
 Kinda neat!
 But it wasn't the time to think about them in terms of scenes and reckon with how we add more.

+## Refactor

 So we've got two scenes right now: gameplay (where we shoot at targets) and game over (where we display the score and allow the player to restart).
 Let's refactor the code to put our scenes in different methods and allow the game to switch between them given certain conditions being met.